aphototool/A-Photo-Tool-Libre/README.md

 - [How to Install (AppImage for 64 bit Intel / AMD)](INSTALL_APPIMAGE.md).
 - [How to Install (Flatpak for 64 bit Intel / AMD and ARM)](INSTALL_FLATPAK.md).

+**Please note** that if when installing A Photo Tool (Libre) some dependies can not be satisfied it is higly recommended **not to** force update any dependency.
+Try your systems normal update and if that does not help try some other installation method.
+If .dep fails try AppImage.

 ### How to Run